fsprojects/Avalonia.FuncUI/src/Avalonia.FuncUI.Templates/README.md

   -vd, --display-version <display-version>      The application display version for desktop and mobile projects (ApplicationDisplayVersion MSBuild property).
 Avoid inputting < and > characters which mess with source code.
                                                 Type: string
                                                 Default: 1.0-funcui
-  -t, --title <title>                           The application title for desktop and mobile projects (ApplicationTitle MSBuild property).
+  -t, --title <title>                           The application title for all projects (ApplicationTitle MSBuild property).
 Avoid inputting ", < and > characters which mess with source code.
                                                 Type: string
                                                 Default: Avalonia FuncUI Application